-The cash presented in the combined balance sheet represents the cash of other ancillary businesses that do not participate in the Parent's cash management program.
-No cash was allocated to us in the combined financial statements because the net activity of cash due to (from) the Parent is reflected in the net Parent investment.
+The cash presented in the combined balance sheets represents cash located at our operations.
+No cash was allocated to us in the Audited Combined Financial Statements and Interim Financial Statements because the net activity of cash due to (from) the Parent is reflected in the net parent investment.
 Following the spin-off, we will no longer participate in a cash management arrangement with Ensign.
 Our principal sources of liquidity following the spin-off will be our cash on hand, our ability to generate cash through operations, as well as any available funding arrangements and financing facilities we enter into.